n0nuser/n0nuser.github.io/content/posts/linux_diskManagement/index.md

 ---
 title: "Linux - Disk Space Management with Quotas"
-description: "Quotes are necessary as in a multi-user system limits allow to distribute space to each user.
+description: "Quotas are necessary as in a multi-user system limits allow to distribute space to each user.
 This way, everyone has the same conditions.
 As administrators, we don't want a user to upload all his movies to the system and block system resources for other users."
 date: 2021-05-10
 lastmod: 2021-05-10
 author: "Pablo Jesús González Rubio"